Mortgage

 Content was accurate at the time of publication.

-Finding a place to live can be challenging, and so can choosing between renting or buying a home.
-Renting might be the better option for someone who doesn’t plan on staying in one area for a long time or is looking for short-term savings.
-On the other hand, buying a home can be a valuable investment that turns out to be cheaper in the long term.
+Renting might be better for someone who doesn’t plan to stay in one area for long or is looking for short-term savings.
+On the other hand, buying a home can be a valuable investment that’s cheaper in the long term.

 No. 1: San Jose, Calif.